 Collecting the dataset used in this study has shown that there are serious shortcomings in our current practices in making the scientific data openly available.
 We fully acknowledge the considerable amount of work and funds used to acquire the data, but the fact that there have been a lot of resources spent to get the data just emphasizes the rationale to make the best possible use of it.
 One of the first steps to make the data available (after a reasonable period of exclusive use) would be to use the existing data portals (Pangaea etc.) for uploading and storing the data.
 After making the data available in any of the public repositories, new cross-platform solutions could be used by the community to use and analyse the stored data.

+The collected data is biased towards northern hemisphere, as the vast majority of the observations (83%; 9841/11878) are coming from the northern hemisphere (Supp.
+Fig. 1).
+Continental Africa (n = 603), Asia (n = 423) and South America (n = 0) are poorly represented in the dataset, all of which contain significant inland waters and are of major significance in global carbon cycle.

 Highly aromatic groups of DOM, as indicated by high a254 and SUVA254, can be photoreactive and degrade quickly when exposed to sunlight (Stubbins et al., 2008, 2010; Spencer et al., 2009; Stubbins and Dittmar, 2015).
 (From Wagner 2015)